 The Augmentative Communication Program provides evaluation and rehabilitation for children and adults who are non-speaking or whose speech is severely impaired.

-The Program for Balance and Vestibular Research Program diagnoses and addresses balance and vestibular problems in children of all ages.
+The Program for Balance and Vestibular Program diagnoses and manages balance and vestibular disorders in children of all ages.

 The Center for Airway Disorders treats children with a range of complex problems involving the airway.